takagiwa/petalinuxenv/README.md

 Tested with Windows 10 Pro 64bit 21H2 19044.1706, VirtualBox 6.1.34 r150636, Packer 1.7.10 and Vagrant 2.2.19.
 Not tested on Windows 11 and Linux.

+Currently supports

-Currently supports Vivado and Petalinux 2017.3 on Ubuntu server 16.04.1 .
+- Vivado and Petalinux 2017.3 on Ubuntu server 16.04.1
+- Vivado and Petalinux 2017.4 on Ubuntu server 16.04.1
+- Vivado and Petalinux 2019.2 on Ubuntu server 18.04.1
+- Vitis, Vivado and Petalinux 2020.2 on Ubuntu server 2020.2

 ***There are so many magic numbers and words on the scripts.***